juandariogarciagimeno/TelegramImagePoster/README.md

 ### Pixiv
 In order to use pixiv provider a valid *AccessToken* and *RefreshToken* need to be provided to it's configuration.
 Information on how to extract this token can be found on the following [link](https://github.com/stepney141/pixiv-token-extractor)

+### Booru
+The booru section in config consists on a list of booru websites that you want to process urls from.
+A complete list of supported sites can be found [here](https://github.com/AtoraSuunva/booru/blob/master/src/sites.json)

 ## Customization